pcxmac/g2deploy/README.md

 issues / dependencies : <review>

+  create build services, to serve as an alternative for distfiles complete sync, where only relavent packages will be installed in to distfiles over sshfs/bind mounts.
+Build service to feature, binpkg versioning, per kernel, per glibc, ... use the local zfs on VM to snapshot per versioning, client versioning to use this as a basis, for it's own.

+  g3 clones from g2 snapshot_versioning, from g1@safe.

   update w/ openrc broken

   break before profile-show, portage rsync addy gentoo-portage reference on backend-server, python Err.